-Lay Ministers are licensed to work alongside ordained colleagues in the parishes where they serve.
+A Licensed Lay Minister is a lay leader in church and/or the wider community who has been identified, trained, and licensed by the Bishop in order to teach the faith and enable mission.
 In some cases their ministry is rooted in the community or in the workplace rather than in the life of the local church.

 Lay Worship Leaders (LWLs)

 Lay Worship Leaders assist with planning and leading worship in the parishes where they live.
-Like LPAs, they are chosen by their incumbent and PCC and minister under the direction of the incumbent.
-They may be part of a worship committee or worship planning group, preparing acts of worship, leading morning and evening prayer, all age worship and other non sacramental acts of worship, although they do not preach.
+Like LPAs, they are chosen by their incumbent and PCC and minister under the direction of their incumbent.
+They play a vital role in parishes across the diocese by leading a wide variety of worship from BCP Morning Prayer to Fresh Expressions and Messy Church.